jimmysjunfors/wordpress-network-recaptcha/README.md

 ## Installation

 1) Enter sitekey, privatekey and optionally secure IPs whom will not receive recaptcha check at login
-2) Upload plugin and network activate, or add it to mu-plugins
+2) Upload to plugin folder and network activate, or add it to mu-plugins folder
 3) Done, now every login at wp-admin will need to complete recaptcha check

 ### Note